 1. Your employer doesn’t match contributions

 Many employers (up to 85%) who offer 401(k) plans offer some form of matching contributions.
 It’s up to the employer to determine the type of matching incentive program they will offer, which may be made up of cash and/or shares of company stock.
 For example, one employer may offer to match 50 cents on every dollar you contribute — up to a certain percentage of your salary — while other employers may match your contributions dollar-for-dollar.
 As an added bonus, these contributions don’t get calculated into your annual 401(k) contribution limit.
-However, you’ll get nothing if you don’t contribute to your 401(k), which essentially means your walking away from money.
+However, you’ll get nothing if you don’t contribute to your 401(k), which essentially means you’re walking away from money.

 If, on the other hand, your employer doesn’t offer matching funds, then you essentially have nothing to lose by exploring alternative options such as individual retirement accounts (IRAs) and other investment tools that may provide more flexibility with similar tax benefits.
 The 401(k) plan may still come out on top, especially when it comes to convenience, but do your due diligence to ensure you’re maximizing your money.